AdaCore/gnatstudio/docs/users_guide/environment.rst

 Environment Variables
 =====================

-The following environment variables can be set to override some default settings in GPS:
+The following environment variables can be set to override default settings in GPS:

 *GPS_HOME*
   .. index:: GPS_HOME
   .. index:: Windows

-  Override the variable HOME if present.
-All the configuration files and directories used by GPS are either relative to :file:`$HOME/.gps` (:file:`%HOME%\.gps` on Windows) if GPS_HOME is not set, or to :file:`$GPS_HOME/.gps` (respectively :file:`%GPS_HOME%\.gps`) if set.
+  Overrides the variable `HOME` if present.
+All the configuration files and directories used by GPS are either relative to :file:`$HOME/.gps` (:file:`%HOME%\.gps` on Windows) if GPS_HOME is not set, or to :file:`$GPS_HOME/.gps` (respectively, :file:`%GPS_HOME%\.gps`) if set.

 *GPS_DOC_PATH*
   .. index:: GPS_DOC_PATH

-  Set the search path for the documentation. :ref:`Adding_Documentation`.
+  Sets the search path for the documentation. :ref:`Adding_Documentation`.

-  If you installed GPS in a directory different from that of the GNAT compiler, you will need to set this variable for GPS to find the documentation for GNAT.
-In the case of the compiler documentation, for instance, the gps_index.xml file installed with GPS assumes that GPS_DOC_PATH points to the directory containing gnat_ugn.html, so it should contain :file:`gnat_prefix/share/doc/gnat/html`.
+  If you installed GPS in a directory different from that of the GNAT compiler, you need to set this variable for GPS to find the documentation for GNAT.
+In the case of the compiler documentation, for example, the :file:`gps_index.xml` file installed with GPS assumes `GPS_DOC_PATH` points to the directory containing :file:`gnat_ugn.html`, so it should contain :file:`gnat_prefix/share/doc/gnat/html`.

 *GPS_CUSTOM_PATH*
   .. index:: GPS_CUSTOM_PATH